Kitty123567890/AI-Running-Companion/README.md

 - Option B (recommended): Serve locally to avoid browser security limits.
   - Python: `python3 -m http.server` then visit `http://localhost:8000`

-2) Enter your run details
+2) Start a run (realtime tracking)
-- Fill in destination, distance (km), duration (min), average heart rate (bpm), age (optional), and notes.
-- Click "Save/Update".
-The app stores your inputs in localStorage so they persist between visits.
-- The panel shows a quick summary and a top tip based on your data.
+- Choose mode: Free Run or Destination Run.
+- Optional destination: enter a name or coordinates like `31.23,121.47`.
+If coordinates are provided, the app shows distance to destination.
+- Enter gender and age.
+- Click "Start" to begin.
+The app will track your position, instantaneous pace (min/km), average pace, distance, and time.
+Voice can announce metrics and remaining distance.

 3) Chat with the coach
 - Type a message and press Enter or click "Send".